Garden Design or Landscaping on a Budget ?

 Garden Design - Ideas For Designing Gardens and Landscaping

-So we have a list of great ideas, collected from garden shows, open gardens and magazines, but how do we turn the list into a achieable plan for a garden design.
-A sure way to sucess is to employ an experienced and qualified garden designer, however lets go through the basic first.
+So we have a list of great ideas, collected from garden shows, open gardens and magazines, but how do we turn the list into a achievable plan for a garden design.
+A sure way to success is to employ an experienced and qualified garden designer, however lets go through the basic first.

 Essential to the establishment of any new garden, native garden or to updating the design of an established garden are the principles of good garden design.
 Designing for small gardens and patios differs in many ways to designs for larger areas and garden designers or landscape architects take into account both the needs and ideas of clients as well as, low maintenance requirements for gardens, climate and local conditions when planning a garden.